 - What other drugs will affect bosentan (Tracleer)?

-Bosentan prevents thickening of the blood vessels, especially those in the lungs and heart.
-Bosentan also lowers blood pressure in your lungs, helping your heart pump blood more efficiently.
+Bosentan lowers blood pressure in your lungs, helping your heart pump blood more efficiently.

-Bosentan is used to treat pulmonary arterial hypertension (PAH).
+Bosentan is used to treat pulmonary arterial hypertension (PAH) in adults and children who are at least 3 years old.
 It improves your ability to exercise and prevents your condition from getting worse.

-Bosentan may also be used for other purposes not listed in this medication guide.
+Bosentan may also be used for purposes not listed in this medication guide.